DonutVikingChap/ascii-fortress-2/readme.txt

 Note: If you make any changes to the included maps, you will not be able to join servers running them because they will detect that your map file is different.
-To fix this, you need to delete or re-name the map you made changes to and re-download the official version of the original map.
+To fix this, you need to delete or rename the map you made changes to and re-download the official version of the original map.

 You can create your own map files in the maps directory and host them on your